conan-io/docs/tutorial/developing_packages/editable_packages.rst

 Packages in editable mode
 =========================

-When working in big projects with several functionalities interconnected it is recommended to avoid the one-and-only huge project approach in favor of several libraries, each one specialized in a set of common tasks, even maintained by dedicated teams.
-This approach helps to isolate and reusing code helps with compiling times and reduces the likelihood of including files that not correspond to the API of the required library.

-Nevertheless, in some case, it is useful to work in several libraries at the same time and see how the changes in one of them are propagated to the others.
-With the normal flow, for every source change, it is necessary to do ``conan create`` or ``conan export-pkg`` to put the package in the cache and make it available to consumers.

-With the editable packages, you can tell Conan where to find the headers and the artifacts ready for consumption in your local working directory.
+The regular Conan way of working with packages is to run a ``conan create`` or ``conan export-pkg`` to store them in the local cache so that consumers use the packages stored in the Cache.
+In some cases, if you want to consume these packages at the same time that you are developing them, it can be a bit tedious to run ``conan create`` each time you make changes to the package.
+For those cases, you can put your package in editable mode and tell Conan where to find the headers and the artifacts ready for consumption in your local working directory.
 There is no need to package.

+Let's see how we can put a package in editable mode and consume it from the local working directory.

 Please, first of all, clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub: